Keep Fairbanks Free

 Local businesses have enough to worry about just staying afloat, without worrying about shakedowns from disgruntled employees and predatory, opportunistic lawyers.

-There is a strong possibility that Fairbanks could be subjugated by the return of the ordinance-6093 dragon.
+This saved Fairbanks for a while from being subjugated by the return of the ordinance-6093 dragon.

 This proposed city ordinance (# 6093) targeting the people and businesses of Fairbanks, is unnecessary, intrusive, burdensome and authoritarian.

 Felt that Ordinance No. 6093 is bigger than a mayor and 6 council members, and the decision needs to be in the hands of the voters of Fairbanks.
-The Mayor vetoed 6093 to allow more time to solicit and assimilate input and to provide for further examination, and to give the citizens a chance to vote on it.
+The Mayor vetoed 6093 (on March 1, 2019) to allow more time to solicit and assimilate input and to provide for further examination, and to give the citizens a chance to vote on it.

 Supports 6093, and would not have vetoed the City Council’s 4-2 vote to pass Ordinance 6093.
 (The Council’s vote took place on Feb.
 25, 2019.)